UnitexGramLab/unitex-governance/governance.md

 ###### Become a Coding Contributor

 The [documentation for developers](https://github.com//UnitexGramLab/unitex-doc-devel) is a good place to start getting familiar with the coding style and documentation guidelines.
-Coding Contributors engage with the project through the issue tracker and the [developer mailing list][devel], or by writing or editing documentation.
 We invite contributors to share their feature development and patch idea through the [developer mailing list][devel] or the [users forum][forum].
 It is recommended to start with small patches and share your code early so the existing committers (see next section) can provide feedback and guidance.

 ##### Non-Coding Contributors